 A phased construction of the project began in May 2021, when Barton Malow was awarded the contract to create the new competition track and field and address underground stormwater retention.
 A final inspection of the track and field competition/practice area took place the week of March 13–17, 2023, and a ribbon-cutting and dedication ceremony for the new Randy Marion Track and Field Facility was held April 28, 2023.

-Phase two of the project includes a team support building featuring locker rooms and public restrooms, a new softball facility, outdoor tennis courts and an access road.
-App State has secured Greene Construction of Boone as the contractor for the phase two development, and construction work for the team support building and tennis courts began in May 2023.
-Construction of the softball facility began in fall 2023.
+Phase 2 of the project includes a team support building featuring locker rooms and public restrooms, a new softball facility, outdoor tennis courts and an access road.
+App State secured Greene Construction of Boone as the contractor for Phase 2 development, and construction work for the second phase began in June 2023 and concluded in November 2024.
+The outdoor tennis courts were completed in summer 2024, and the team support building was finished the week of Sept.
+9, 2024.
+The new softball facility was completed in November, with grandstand, press box and sports lighting to be installed in spring 2025.

 This artist’s rendering provides an aerial view of the components planned for the phased development of App State’s Appalachian 105 property, including a team support building, a new softball facility, outdoor tennis courts and an indoor tennis facility.
 The new track and field competition/practice area, shown in the top left corner of the rendering, was completed in March 2023.
 Image courtesy of CHA Consulting Inc.